wp-plugins/player/readme.txt

 * You can also show or hide video control buttons on the video player.
 * Possibility to change library, videos and frames background color on the video player.
 * Possibility to shuffle and repeat videos in playlist on the video player.
+* Possibility to display the player both in Video/playlist mode and Library mode (where library can host mutliple playlists).

 Spider video [WordPress  Player](http://web-dorado.com/products/wordpress-player.html)  has wonderful flash effects.
 You can add several video players in one page with different parameters and playlists.
 With Spider video player you can have unlimited playlists with unlimited number of videos.